 You’re getting ready to purchase your first home.
 What an exciting time!
-Keep that excitement alive and stress at bay by learning more about the home buying process.
+As a first time home buyer, keep that excitement alive and stress at bay by learning more about the first-time home buying process.
 Check out these tips for first time home buyers before you begin house hunting.

 💯 What Credit Score Should I Have to Buy a House

 Your credit report and credit score are important when it comes to getting a mortgage loan approval.
 Your credit score is the evidence needed to prove you are financially responsible and will be able to repay the loan.

 So, what score is preferred by lenders?
 It’s recommended to have a credit score of at least 630 to purchase a home.
 However, there may be special mortgage loans available, depending on your circumstances, so it’s a good idea to speak to your real estate agent to get an idea of what is expected in your area.
 Lower credit scores usually mean higher interest rates.

 You’ll want to secure a copy of your credit report from Experian, TransUnion, and Equifax.
 Due to the Fair Credit Act, you can receive a free report from each agency once a year.
 It’s important to get all three reports because each may contain different information.
 Once you have the reports, look for errors and delinquent accounts.
 Report any errors and plan to repay past due accounts.

 💰 How Much Money Should I Save to Buy a House

 While your mortgage loan will cover most of the sale price of the home you purchase, you’ll still need money to cover the down payment, closing costs, and moving fees.
 Plan to have 20% of the asking price of the property.
 There may be a chance that you’ll be able to pay a smaller down payment, but it’s best to be prepared.
 Keep in mind that the more money you put down on the house, the less you’ll need to repay.

 🙋♀️ How to Find a Real Estate Agent to Buy a Home